Spitfire-Cluster-Community/ase-pe-pvp/docs/_articles/server-transfers.md

 SpitfireCluster is a multi-server Ark environment.
 This means your character can move freely between servers.

-To learn how to transfer between servers see [fandom - CrossARK Transfers](https://ark.fandom.com/wiki/CrossARK_Transfers).
+To learn how to transfer between servers see [ark.wiki.gg - CrossARK Transfers](https://ark.wiki.gg/wiki/CrossARK_Transfers) or [ark.fandom.com - CrossARK Transfers](https://ark.fandom.com/wiki/CrossARK_Transfers).

 In addition to the methods described above, you can also transfer between servers using an {% include term-link.html title="Awesome Teleporter" %}.